 In late 2021, the Board of Selectmen approved the incorporation of the Ethics Code into the Madison Code of Ordinances and with it, established a permanent Ethics Commission.
-The Committee will consist of five (5) members and three (3) alternates, all resident electors, appointed by the Board of Selectmen and charged with the administration of the Ethics Code.
+The Committee consists of five (5) members and three (3) alternates, all resident electors, appointed by the Board of Selectmen and charged with the administration of the Ethics Code.

 Sec.
 2-204.
 Ethics commission.